neural-polysynthetic-language-modelling/iyut/README.md

-# iyut
-Modelling utilities for the Inuit-Yupik language family
+# Modelling utilities for the Inuit-Yupik language family